Lego Batman: The Videogame: Reception

 Lego Batman received generally favorable reviews from critics upon release.
 IGN gave the game a 7.7 for the Wii, PS2, PS3 and 360, and a 7.3 for PSP stating that while the game has plenty of replay value, it also retains problematic elements from the previous games in the series and does not necessarily add anything new.
 The DS version received an 8.0 rating.
 GamesRadar gave it an 8 out of 10, noting that Traveller's Tales was able to be more open with the license than previous games.
 In a review for PC Gamer, John Walker noted that the large number of locations in Gotham as a "welcome improvement" over Lego Indiana Jones: The Original Adventures.
 Combat is styled in the manner of the 1960s Batman series, and the game includes clever puzzles.
 The drawbacks mentioned include the fixed viewing perspective and the frequent respawning of opponents.
 "Iconic characters, such as Clayface and Robin, have been turned into village idiots," writes Ben of Game Informer who nevertheless later adds, "this game is filled with cool playable characters… Nightwing, Harley Quinn, Joker, Killer Croc, Bane, Catwoman, and Man-Bat only scratch the surface of the game's catalog of great characters."
 The Nintendo DS version was nominated for "Best Action Game of 2008 on the DS" by IGN.
 As of August 2010, the game has sold over 7 million copies worldwide.
 As of January 2012, the game has sold over 11 million copies worldwide.
 The Russian magazine Igromania gave the game a mixed review, stating "It's still good, but nowhere near as brilliant as LEGO Star Wars", citing the lack of jokes about the Batman movies.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Lego Batman for "Outstanding Achievement in Adapted Story".

 Sequels

 A sequel, Lego Batman 2: DC Super Heroes, was announced by Warner Bros to be in development by Traveller's Tales.
 Released in June 2012, the game's characters and models are inspired by the Lego DC Super Heroes sets.
 A third game, titled Lego Batman 3: Beyond Gotham, was released in November 2014.
 A spin-off, Lego DC Super-Villains, was released in October 2018, around the time of the original game's tenth anniversary.

+Lego Batman: Legacy of the Dark Knight is set for release in 2026, over a decade since the last mainline Lego Batman game.